captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-I tried to send you some lox to go with it, but it started to smell by the time I got it to the post office.
+I tried to send you some lox to go with it,

 ---

-## JACK:
-Today’s course was in thoracic surgery to learn a new technique to remove shrapnel that has lodged near the patient’s heart.
+but it started to smell by the time I got it to the post office.

 ---

-Yes, it gives me pause to even write that sentence, but at least they’re preparing us.

----

-## LOUISE:
-What I hope they’re preparing you for is how to survive.

----

-## JACK:
-Me, too.
+So I left it on the counter and pretended it wasn't mine.

 ---